This post may contain affiliate links. Please see my disclosure policy for details.

 You do need to pay 1 Euro 50 for a photo pass, so if you’re not bothered about capturing it, I’d save your money.

 The History of Trakai Island Castle

-If you’re basing yourself in Vilnius and have had chance to look around, you’ve probably already heard the name Gediminas from the iconic Gediminas Tower.
+If you’re basing yourself in Vilnius and have had a chance to look around, you’ve probably already heard the name Gediminas from the iconic Gediminas Tower.

 The Grand Duke Gediminas was the founding father of Vilnius and created the capital city after his prophetic dream of the iron wolf on a hunting trip.

 But, years before that, Gediminas held his court in the medieval capital city of Kernavė.
-One day, he went on a hunting trip (yep, he loved hunting trips) and discovered an incredible lake area which we know today as Trakai.
+One day, he went on a hunting trip (yep, he loved hunting trips) and discovered an incredible lake area that we know today as Trakai.